domainmod/domainmod/README.md

 Upgrading
 ---------
-**WARNING:** Before upgrading it's strongly recommended that you make a backup of your DomainMOD installation directory and database.
-If something goes wrong during the upgrade there may be no way to recover your data, and having a backup of your installation directory and database will allow you to easily restore your previous installation.
+**WARNING:** Before upgrading it's **strongly** recommended that you backup your DomainMOD installation directory and database.
+If something goes wrong during the upgrade there may be no way to recover your data, and having a backup of your installation directory and database will allow you to easily restore your previous version.

 **Option #1**
 If you installed DomainMOD by downloading the .ZIP file, visit the following URL to download the most up-to-date version: <https://domainmod.org/download/>